FitzwilliamMuseum/egyptiancoffins/_beni-hasan/unknown-frags.md

 There are pinkish white powdery residues of a plaster-like paste on the surface.
 The panel has 8 dowel holes that are visible from the painted side.
 Along one edge, the three dowel holes still have dowels in them.
 Tool markings are visible on the painted side.

+***E.W.95***

+This rectangular wooden panel comes from either the headend or the footend of a box coffin, probably of Middle Kingdom date.
+Five dowel holes are visible, one of which still has a dowel present.

+The panel measures 66.7 cm x 19.4 cm x 2.1 cm.

 **Measurements:** Coming soon.